faraway1nspace/BayesCMR_workshop/README.md

 PART 4: Intro to Hidden Markov Models, a Unifying Framework for CMR
 -------------------------------------------------------------------

 This tutorial shows how the CJS, POPAN, PCRD, and MSCRD are just variants of a more general Hidden-Markov Model.
-Participants learn about how to specif
--
+Participants learn about how to specify <b>transmission matrices</b> and <b>emission matrices</b> in the JAGS syntax as well as the rationale behind<b>latent state markov process</b> and the <b>complete data likelihood</b> to recast a variety of CMR models as HMMs.

-how to run a simple HMM (like a POPAN model) in JAGS for a single observation, then work to generalize the
+- exercise 1 is to run a simple HMM (like a POPAN model) for a single capture-history, then
+- exercise 2 generalizes the HMM for multiple capture histories and time-varying parameters, then
+- exercise 3 add's POPAN-like derivatives to the JAGS script (Super-population, population abundance births, and probability of entry)

+See the lecture PDF